galantelab/sideRETRO/docs/install.rst

 The recommended way to install the most up-to-date version of **Meson** is through :code:`pip3`::

-  $ pip3 install --user meson
+  $ sudo apt install meson

+Or "$ pip3 install --user meson" But in this case, remember to set the environment variables.

 For more information about using and installing Meson, see: https://mesonbuild.com/Quick-guide.html